-- a) Verify that the Contractor meets their obligations to submit updated Critical Path Schedules in accordance with OPSS 100, clause GC 7.01.07, Critical Path Schedule. - b) Confirm that the Contractor has submitted updated schedules not less than 3 Business Days prior to scheduled progress meetings, and take appropriate administrative action if submissions are not received. - c) Analyze the updated schedules submitted to compare to the initial critical path schedule and identify: - i.
+- a) Verify that the Contractor meets their obligations to submit updated Critical Path Schedulesschedules and MTO Form, PH-CC-911 Summary of Critical Path Schedule Revisions, in accordance with OPSS 100, clause GC 7.01.07, Critical Path Schedule. - b) Confirm that the Contractor has submitted updated schedules and forms not less than 3 Business Days prior to scheduled progress meetings, and take appropriate administrative action if submissions are not received.

+- c) Analyze the updated schedules and forms submitted to compare to the initial critical path scheduleBaseline Schedule and identify: - i.
 If the schedule does not meet the requirements of OPSS 100, clause GC 7.01.07, Critical Path Schedule. - ii.
 If actual production rates achieved are consistent with the production rates shown in the initial schedule. - iii.
-The impacts of any delays, whether caused by the Contractor or MTO, on interim or final completion dates / working days. - d) Check that the updated Contractor's Critical Path Schedules comply with the requirements of OPSS 100, clause GC 7.01.07, Critical Path Schedule, on a monthly basis at the minimum. - e) Report to MTO the outcome of each schedule review. - f) Document in the Minutes of site meetings comments on the updated schedule, based on the review / analysis described above. - g) Continually review the Contractor's progress of work with respect to the baseline schedule production rates and/or critical path to identify if the contractor is achieving their production rates. - h) Review weekly updates of the Contractor's intended Work operations and identify any discrepancies with the most recent updated schedule, and discuss with the Contractor. - i) Monitor the Contractor's progress throughout the construction period and take appropriate default action, including contract default, warning of infraction, or Contractor Performance Rating administrative

-- consequence, if the planned schedule is not maintained in accordance with OPSS 100, clause GC 7.01.07.
+The impacts of any delays, whether caused by the Contractor or MTO, on interim or final completion dates / working days. - iv.
+If any activities were added that increases the duration of any portion of the Work. - v.
+Duration changes of any activities. - d) Check that the updated Contractor's Critical Path Schedulesschedules comply with the requirements of OPSS 100, clause GC 7.01.07, Critical Path Schedule, on a monthly basis at the minimum. - e) Report to MTO the outcome of each schedule review. - f) Document in the Minutes of site meetings comments on the updated schedule, based on the review / analysis described above. - g) Continually review the Contractor's progress of work with respect to the baseline scheduleBaseline Schedule production rates and/or critical pathCritical Path to identify if the contractorContractor is achieving their production rates. - h) Review weekly updates of the Contractor's intended Work operations and identify any discrepancies with the most recent updated schedule, and discuss with the Contractor. - Monitor the Contractor's progress throughout the construction period and take appropriate default action, including contract default, warning of infraction, or Contractor Performance Rating administrative consequence, if the planned schedule is not maintained in accordance with OPSS 100, clause GC 7.01.07.
 Critical Path Schedule. - j) Request an action plan from the Contractor, if the Contractor is behind schedule. - k) Discuss reasons for delays with the Contractor and determine if any delays are due to MTO, Contractor, or other parties.
-Discuss and Record the responsibility of the delay and note the Contractor's action plan (minutes of site meetings). - I) Document discussions with the Contractor about the schedule. - m) Notify the MTO of progress of work and any issues that may affect interim completion dates or final contract completion. - n) Use knowledge gained from the critical path schedule to assess issues, including Compensation Requests, delays, Changes in the Work, Additional Work, acceleration, negotiations, and provide input and detailed recommendations with rationale to MTO. - o) Record the following in the Statement of Working Days Contract Management System App: - i.
-What is the Contractor's critical path operation identified for the day (based on their most recent submitted schedule). - ii.
+Discuss and Record the responsibility of the delay and note the Contractor's action plan (minutes of site meetings). - I) Document discussions with the Contractor about the schedule. - m) Notify the MTO of progress of work and any issues that may affect interim completion dates or final contract completion. - N) Use knowledge gained from the critical pathCritical Path schedule to assess issues, including Compensation Requests, delays, Changes in the Work, Additional Work, acceleration, negotiations, and provide input and detailed recommendations with rationale to MTO. - o) Record the following in the Statement of Working Days Contract Management System App: - i.
+What is the Contractor's critical path operationControlling Operation identified for the day (based on their most recent submitted schedule). - ii.
 What is the controlling operation (as identified by the Contract Administrator). - iii.
-If the Contractor is meeting their production rate(s) for the work completed that day, as identified by their most recent submitted schedule/assessed against the initial critical path scheduled accepted by the Contract Administrator.
+If the Contractor is meeting their production rate(s) for the work completed that day, as identified by their most recent submitted schedule/assessed against the initial critical path scheduled accepted by the Contract Administrator.Baseline Schedule.

-CAGC 4.04 Compensation Requests (Time)
+CAGC 4.0405 Compensation Requests (Time)